ceeoreo/ceora.dev/posts/aws-serverless.md

 ---
-title: Serverless Isn't Actually Serverless
+title: Wait...
+Serverless Isn't Actually Serverless??
 summary: In this lesson, I cover what cloud computing is and how serverless computing works.
 I also outline some useful serverless resources offered by AWS.
 date: 2020-10-30T00:00:00.000Z
 tags: